eecs581comrades/battleship/README.md

 ---

 # Quick Start Guide
+This guide will help you get a local installation of the game up and running quickly.
+For web hosting, etc., please see the [In Depth Guide](#in-depth-guide) below.
 ## Dependencies
 Before doing anything else, ensure that you have done the following:
 - Install node.js.
 Node can be installed from https://nodejs.org/en.